Chulu East Peak climbing

 - Other expenses of a personal nature (phone calls, laundry, battery recharge, extra porters, bottle or boiled water, hot shower etc.)

-- Personal clothing and climbing gear
+- Personal climbing gear

 - Bar bills, alcoholic drinks & beverages.